Ali & Nino

 Example 6

-Leela Ehrenfels’ E-Mails on pages 119-120
+Leela Ehrenfels’ e-mails on pages 119–120, a particularly annoying situation.

 There is a gross mistake in Footnote 236 on page 119/20, Leela Ehrenfels’ e-mail messages to Betty Blair:

 “I was about eight years old at the time.
 One day Vacca came to visit my parents in Neckargemuend (near Heidelberg, Germany), where we were living at the time.
 Vacca introduced himself: ‘Kurban Said: C’est moi (Kurban Said, it’s me!).
-My mother [Baron Ehrenfels’ wife Mirielle] didn’t have a clue what he was talking about.
+My mother [Baron Ehrenfels’ wife Mireille] didn’t have a clue what he was talking about.
 Maybe my father didn’t either, as he was very ill at the time.”

 Leela Ehrenfels, e-mail message to author, January 28, 2005.

-Leela later added:
+Leela added:

 “I think my mother gradually understood that Mazzara—that’s what she called him—was very, very strange.
 She had no idea who he was when he suddenly appeared on the doorstep.”